 I had a lot of incredible festival moments in 2022.
 I did an incredible run in Europe that took me through Germany, Czech Republic, Netherlands.
 That European festival run was really, really special to me and stuck out to me as something that I would love to do again someday.

 The craziest picture I saw of you, was at Coachella 2019.
 You played with Kayzo.
 I have this picture of you with Tommy Lee, Yungblud, this really eclectic mix of people.
-That was the best set at Coachella that year.
+That was my one of my favorite sets at Coachella that year.
 Was that a highlight for you?

 Yeah, it was very cool.
 I mean, I was around rock and roll royalty.
 You can be so lucky to get those moments a handful of times in your life, and you hope to do what you can with them and not lose yourself in it.
 Try and be yourself and see where it takes you.
 And it took me to some pretty cool spots.
 And that’s one of them, for sure.